atmos vendor pull

 Flags

 --component/-c(optional)- Atmos component to pull.
+Mutually exclusive with

---tags(optional)- Only vendor the components that have the specified tags.
+--tags(optional)- Only vendor the components whose